bbangert/vagrant-pythondev/README.rst

 ========================

-This vagrant build is aimed at making it easy to get a full Python development environment setup on a debian based machine (lucid64 in this case).
+This vagrant build is aimed at making it easy to get a full Python development environment setup on your computer, regardless of what operating system you run with minimal fuss.
+To accomplish this, vagrant is used to control a virtual machine runner called `Virtual Box`_, which sets up a debian based VM on your machine (Ubuntu 10.04 in this case), and provisions it with a few goodies and your choice of Python versions to make life easy.

 Installing
 ==========